eraofchaos/eraofchaos.github.io/artifacts/Ring of Eagle Vision.md

 ---
 title: "Artifacts - Live Hawkeye - Ring of Eagle Vision"
 permalink: /artifacts/Ring of Eagle Vision/
-excerpt: "Live Hawkeye - Ring of Eagle Vision.
+excerpt: "Era of Chaos  Live Hawkeye - Ring of Eagle Vision.
 A secret ring with mounted eyeballs.
 One of the components of the Live Hawkeye"
 last_modified_at: 2021-03-18
 locale: en
 ref: "Ring of Eagle Vision.md"